OMSF Projects

 This is the current list of projects under the OMSF umbrella.

-If you are interested to become a member of any of the projects, please fill out this form or reach out to info@omsf.io.
+If you are interested to become a member of any of the projects, please reach out to info@omsf.io.

 OpenFold Consortium